 Justinian Order Events

-The Justinian Order traditionally holds two large annual events, the Justinian Order Civic Luncheon in May, and the Justinian Order Medal Reception in the fall.
+The Justinian Order hosts the Civic Luncheon annually May and the Justinian Order Medal Reception every other year.
 In addition, members of the Justinian Order regularly visit campus to speak to classes and mentor students.

 For information on events or to find out how you can be involved, call (585) 385-5292.
 To nominate an alumnus or alumna professionally involved with the law for the Justinian Order Medal, use the alumni awards nomination form.

 The Justinian Medal